vitamickey/hugo-website/content/posts/tech/graphic-design.md

 ## Other typefaces with a story

 - [Occlusion Grotesque](https://bjoernkarmann.dk/occlusion-grotesque), a typeface being made by a tree.
+- [22/22](https://2222.seabellfoundry.com/), a collection of 22 fonts being released once at a time for free throughout end of 2022, or donate and receive all fonts released at time of donation.

 ## Where to get fonts (for free)